zenml-io/zenml/docs/book/developer_guide/getting_started.md

 This will require a config file with a bit more information than how it is described above.

-1. You will need to define the name of the pipeline-definition.
+### You will need to define the name of the pipeline definition.
 This
 {% tabs %}
 {% tab title="config.yaml" %}
 ```yaml